About My Work

 I am based in Southern California.
 I have a B.S. degree in Electrical Engineering from Caltech and a Master’s in Engineering Management from Stanford University.

 Brian Shim Web Development, LLC is a California S-Corporation (so you don’t need to send me 1099 forms or worry about AB-5 issues).
-My company is licensed for business in the city of Santa Monica #219124.
+My company is licensed in the city of Santa Monica #219124.

-Contact me about your project.
+Contact me about your project

 If you have a question about one of my articles, please leave a comment directly on that article, and I’ll respond there.